rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 end
 ```

-By marking a task with :fast_track, you can create up to four different outputs from it.
+By marking a task with `:fast_track`, you can create up to four different outputs from it.

 ![](/assets/images/trailblazer/wiring-fast-track.png)